<i>Olearia ilicifolia</i>(Olearia ilicifolia) hero image

 Hakeke

-Image credit: Hakeke (Olearia ilicifolia) - Photo by Wikipedia contributors, via Wikipedia
+Image credit: Hakeke (Olearia ilicifolia) - Photo via Wikipedia

 Plant Description

-Hakeke (Olearia ilicifolia), also known as mountain holly or New Zealand holly, is an evergreen shrub or small tree endemic to New Zealand.
+Hakeke ( Olearia ilicifolia ), also known as mountain holly or New Zealand holly, is an evergreen shrub or small tree endemic to New Zealand Discover more about native ferns.
 It typically grows to 3-6 meters tall and 3 meters wide, often forming a domed canopy.
 Its leaves are dark green to grayish-green, leathery, 5-12 cm long by 1-2 cm wide, with distinctive undulating and sharply serrated or spiny margins.
 The upper surface is mostly glabrous, while the underside is covered in a fine, whitish felt.
 The trunk and lower branches are covered in orange-grey bark that often peels in long strips.
 Numerous white daisy-like flowers with yellow centers are borne in dense, branched clusters (corymbs) towards the branchlet tips, typically in June.
 The flowers have a strong, musky perfume.
 These develop into small, wind-borne brown seeds, each topped with a fluffy, yellowish pappus.

 Quick Facts